syncfusion-content/asp.netmvc-docs/aspnetmvc/Combobox/data-binding.md

 Bind data to the ComboBox through Entity Framework.
 Please follow the below steps.

 1. Create an entity data model
-Please refer the [link](http://www.entityframeworktutorial.net/EntityFramework5/create-dbcontext-in-entity-framework5.aspx) for more information
+Please refer to the [link](http://www.entityframeworktutorial.net/EntityFramework5/create-dbcontext-in-entity-framework5.aspx) for more information.

-2. Refer the entity data model to your project and bind the data to the ComboBox
+2. Refer the entity data model to your project and bind the data to the ComboBox.

-In code behind, create an object for the Entity mode (NORTHWNDEntities) and fetch the data from the Employees class and stored it to the List.
+In code behind, create an object for the Entity mode (NORTHWNDEntities), and fetch the data from the Employees class and store it in the List.
 Assign the data to the ComboBox’s DataSource property.
 Specify the column names in the fields property.